yangboz/iStoryBook/README.md

 It cannot be replicated, taken away, or destroyed.

-But It can be selled to buyers, support offline print, drawing.
+But It can be selled to offline buyers, support printing, drawing.

 ## Reference